anthonyzhdong/andie/README.md

 - Make the image greyscale and alter its brightness and contrast

-- Increase an images size, rotate the image by 90 degrees, and flip the image
+- Increase/decrease an images size, rotate the image by 90 degrees (left & right) and 180 degrees, and flip the image vertically/horizontally

-- And change the language of the editor to either English (default), Maori, French or Spanish.
+- And change the language of the editor to either English (default), Maori, French or Spanish

 ---